This topic contains information on DU requirements for liability assessment, including:

 To help ensure that all appropriate liabilities are included in the debt-to-income ratio, DU performs a series of reasonableness tests comparing loan application balances and payments with the credit report balances and payments.
 If the values on the loan application are less than the values on the credit report by more than selected tolerances, the lender must justify the discrepancies between the two.
 The lender must update the loan application values if the values are needed to calculate accurate ratios.
 The information must be updated either with verified values from the credit report or with independent, outside verifications.

-The lender can automatically copy the borrower’s liabilities from the credit report to Section VI Liabilities by selecting the auto-populate liabilities option from DU when the credit report is ordered.
-If the lender’s loan origination system does not offer this option, or if the lender elects not to use it, the liabilities must be entered manually in Section VI Liabilities.
+The lender can automatically copy the borrower’s liabilities from the credit report to the loan application by selecting the auto-populate liabilities option from DU when the credit report is ordered.
+If the lender’s loan origination system does not offer this option, or if the lender elects not to use it, the liabilities must be entered manually into the loan application.

 When the auto-populate option is selected, it is not necessary to obtain additional borrower disclosure for tradelines appearing on the credit report.
 The lender is still required to obtain full disclosure from all borrowers, including borrowers who do not have traditional credit, of all existing credit obligations.
-Liabilities that do not appear on the credit report, such as monthly housing expenses for taxes, insurance, etc., must be disclosed in Section VI Liabilities prior to final submission to DU.
+Liabilities that do not appear on the credit report, such as monthly housing expenses for taxes, insurance, must be disclosed in the loan application prior to final submission to DU.

 If the auto-populate liabilities option is selected BEFORE liabilities have been manually entered in the loan application:

-Open accounts will be automatically copied to Section VI Liabilities of the loan application.
+Open accounts will be automatically copied to the loan application.

 Closed accounts on the credit report are not automatically copied to the loan application.
-If the account has an outstanding balance, the lender must manually enter the liability in Section VI Liabilities and include the monthly payment in the debt-to-income ratio.
+If the account has an outstanding balance, the lender must manually enter the liability in the loan application and include the monthly payment in the debt-to-income ratio.

 Collection accounts on the credit report are not automatically copied to the loan application.